Three of four jail inspectors were laid off during budget cuts and the number of jail inspections in southwest Ohio was lacking.

 That inspector resumed on-sight inspections at jails in the central region first, but never made it to the Butler, Warren, Hamilton or Clermont County jails before a second inspector came on board in April 2013.

-So, minimum jail standards were not enforced for half a decade in the southwest part of the state.
+So, minimum jail standards were not enforced for half a decade in the southwest part

 Ohio’s jail inspections are back in action statewide now that a second jail inspector has joined the Ohio corrections staff.
 The department still operates on about $455,000 less than when funding was first cut in 2011.